Khaalex1/ANN_from_scratch/README.md

 # ANN from scratch by A. Kha & R. Valeri

-Artificial Neural Network (Multi Layers Perceptron) from scratch designed during the Biologically Inspired Computation (BIC) course, delivered by Dr W. Peng at Heriot-Watt University.
-If not familiar with the gradient descent and its implementation, we recommend to see [Samson Zhang's](https://www.youtube.com/c/SamsonZhangTheSalmon) instructive youtube video [Building a neural network FROM SCRATCH (no Tensorflow/Pytorch, just numpy & math)](https://www.youtube.com/watch?v=w8yWXqWQYmU) on the subject.
+Artificial Neural Network (Multi Layers Perceptron) from scratch designed during the Biologically Inspired Computation (BIC) course, delivered by Dr W. Pang at Heriot-Watt University.
+Samson Zhang's instructive youtube video [Building a neural network FROM SCRATCH (no Tensorflow/Pytorch, just numpy & math)](https://www.youtube.com/watch?v=w8yWXqWQYmU) helped to understand the implementation of the gradient descent.

 ## 1. Contents